What Law Firms and Clients Need to Know About Google’s “Ask for me” Button When Searching for a Lawyer

 What Law Firms and Clients Should Do

-• Do not rely on Google’s default intake process.
-Make sure your site and profiles are set up to capture clients directly.
+- Do not rely on Google’s default analytics and tracking process.
+Make sure your site and profiles are set up to capture clients directly and track these users offline, as munch as possible.

-For a deeper look at the risks and hidden mechanics behind this new intake feature, check the Near Media video and article that breaks down what it means for law firms and anyone searching for legal help.
+For a deeper look at the risks and hidden mechanics behind this new intake feature, check the Near Media video and article that breaks down what it means for business and anyone searching for local services.
 It is worth your time.

 Bottom line: